-Liza Frenette is an assistant editor at the monthly magazine NYSUT United where she writes features, human-interest stories, article about workers rights, environmental education, and breaking news.
-She has twice won the Mary Heaton Vorse award, the highest writing award from the Metro Labor Communications Council of New York City, for feature writing.
+Liza Frenette is an assistant editor at the monthly magazine, NYSUT United, where she writes features, human interest stories, articles about workers’ rights, environmental education, and breaking news.
+She has won the Mary Heaton Vorse award three times, the highest writing award from the Metro Labor Communications Council of New York City, for feature writing.
 Vorse was an activist and writer, often covering workers’ rights.
 In 2012, she won the highest national writing award from the American Federation of Teachers for a feature story.
 Frenette is the author of three novels for middle-grade children, Soft Shoulders, Dangerous Falls Ahead, and Dead End.
 In 2014 she was the recipient of the first place international award for blog writing from the International Labor Communications Association for a piece about civil rights activist Andrew Goodman.

-Bob Miner worked for Newsweek and has written for the New York Times, Washington Post, Village Voice, Esquire, and others.
-He has published two novels, Exes and Mother’s Day, and is finishing up the third novel in this series, Father, Son and Holy Ghost, as well as writing nonfiction about Istanbul, Turkey.
-Since 1980 he has taught writing for SUNY Albany and Empire State College, as well as for Skidmore College, Syracuse University, Siena College, and the College of St. Rose.
+Bob Miner worked for Newsweek and has written for the New York Times, Washington Post, Village Voice, and Esquire.
+He has published two novels—Exes and Mother’s Day—and is finishing up the third novel in this series, Father, Son and Holy Ghost, as well as writing nonfiction about Istanbul, Turkey.
+Since 1980 he has taught writing for the University at Albany and Empire State College, as well as for Skidmore College, Syracuse University, Siena College, and the College of St. Rose.

 William B. Patrick is the founder and director of the New York State Summer Young Writers Institute.
-His most recent book is Courageous Learning: Finding a New Path through Higher Education, published in October 2011.
-He is also the author of Saving Troy: A Year with Firefighters and Paramedics in a Battered City, Roxa, an award-winning novel, We Didn’t Come Here for This, a memoir in poetry, and two other collections of poetry, These Upraised Hands and Letter to the Ghosts.
-Patrick is currently on the faculty of Fairfield University’s MFA Program in Creative Writing, and he is also acquisitions editor for Hudson Whitman/ Excelsior College Press.
+His most recent book is The Call of Nursing: Voices from the Front Lines of Health Care.
+He is also the author of Saving Troy: A Year with Firefighters and Paramedics in a Battered City; Roxa, an award-winning novel; and We Didn’t Come Here for This, a memoir in poetry, among several other books.
+Mr. Patrick is currently on the faculty of Fairfield University’s MFA Program in Creative Writing, and he is also acquisitions editor for Hudson Whitman/ Excelsior College Press.